plausible/website/_posts/2019-09-02-plausible-is-going-open-source.md

 This repository includes all of the code powering [plausible.io](https://plausible.io) with nothing hidden.

 Making the source open to the public is a crucial step to building a more transparent analytics platform.
-It proves that Plausible does not store any personal information or IP addresses, and that it doesn't track people across websites like Google Analytics does.
+It proves that Plausible does not store any personal information or IP addresses, and that it doesn't track people across multiple websites like Google Analytics does.

 ### How open?